Skip to main content

 • Space Plus: Wave in front of the device to see the glowing ring.

-• Space Pro/CO2: Wave in front of the device; the screen should activate.
+• Space Pro/CO2: Wave in front of the device, the screen should activate.

-• Space CO2 Mini/Space Nano: Press the Airthings logo; a light should illuminate.
+• Space CO2 Mini/Space Nano: Press the Airthings logo, a light should illuminate.

-Installation Guidelines:
+Installation guidelines:

-• Devices should never be mounted on the ceiling.
+• Never mount devices on the ceiling.

-• Space CO2 Mini, which can be placed above 1.8 meters (6 feet) if necessary (Note: Double-sided tape should not be used in this case).
+• Space CO2 Mini, which can be placed above 1.8 meters (6 feet) if necessary (Note: Double-sided tape should not be used in this case)

 After Installation

-• Verification: Check the Airthings for Business Dashboard to verify the installation.
-Allow up to 8 hours for devices to connect to the Hubs and start transmitting data to the Dashboard.
+• Allow up to 8 hours for devices to connect to the Hubs and transfer data to the Dashboard.

 Additional Information